Monte Paschi executives say "surprised" by probe

-SIENA, Italy Monte dei Paschi's top executives expressed surprise on Thursday at the scale and timing of a judicial probe over the pricey acquisition of smaller rival Antonveneta from Spain's Santander, agreed in 2007.
+SIENA, Italy Monte dei Paschi's (BMPS.MI) top executives expressed surprise on Thursday at the scale and timing of a judicial probe over the pricey acquisition of smaller rival Antonveneta from Spain's Santander (SAN.MC), agreed in 2007.

 Bank Chairman Alessandro Profumo and CEO Fabrizio Viola, both recently appointed to turn around the fortunes of the world's oldest lender, said the investigation would not delay their restructuring plans.